Shipping invertebrates during winter 101. Triple frost protection for invertebrates (and also insects and reptiles)

 The Philosophy: It’s Not Just About the Heat Pack

 A heat pack alone is useless if the heat escapes.
 I have tried, and I have seen many failed ways to ship invertebrates during winter.
 It’s not about the mistakes, mistakes are for humans and if we don’t make mistakes we cannot evolve.
-But when the welfare of animals is involved, then we just can’t continue shipping animals in the freezing cold, we need to have a plan A and a plan B. I have seen isopod transportation boxes (think of plastic cricket boxes but smaller) wrapped only with a newspaper, inside a box with just Reflective Bubble Insulation on the walls of the box and a heat pack.
+But when the welfare of animals is involved, then we just can’t continue shipping animals in the freezing cold, we need to have a plan A and a plan B. I have seen isopod transportation boxes (think of plastic cricket boxes but smaller) wrapped only with a newspaper, inside a box with just reflective bubble insulation on the walls of the box and a heat pack.
 That bubble insulation only works if it is sandwiched tightly.
 If air penetrates – like in this case – then it offers 0 (zero) protection, unfortunately.

 - The Bulking Agent: Newspaper.
-Using multiple newspaper sheets as as a second wrapper, after the fleece, gives an additional aid against frost, since air is trapped within the newspaper sheets, which acts as a mild insulator.
+Using multiple newspaper sheets as a second wrapper, after the fleece, gives an additional aid against frost, since air is trapped within the newspaper sheets, which acts as a mild insulator.

 - The Shell: EPS (Styrofoam) box that is sealed (that is important), since just cut pieces of styrofoam placed on all four sides, top and bottom of the cardboard box do almost nothing against frost, since cold air can freely enter inside.